NonProfits have always fought the good fight – delivering on their mission to serve those in our communities who are the most in need.

 This particular client had Workers’ Compensation losses totaling at $660,000 in the 2011-2012 policy year.
 Seven years after the accident review process implementation, losses totaled $398,000 – a remarkable 49% reduction in the cost of workers’ compensation premiums.

 When properly implemented, the ARB process communicates a strong commitment of the organization to employee health and safety.
 It also reminds employees of the critical role they play in preventing injuries to themselves and others.
 Our customer learned that their employees put their own safety at risk to protect their students.
 As a result, employees increased the space between themselves and the student exhibiting behaviors.
 Additionally, we collectively developed and implemented different strategies designed to diffuse behaviors along with protective padding for employees to wear.

 Is your business doing everything to keep employees safe while also driving down costs?
-Horton Safety Consultants can assist your organization in developing and implementing an effective accident review board strategy.
+Horton Safety Consultants, an exclusive service provided for our valued clients, can assist your organization in developing and implementing an effective accident review board strategy.
 We have successfully implemented this strategy for all types of industries, including construction, manufacturing, industrial, transportation, public entity, and nonprofit operations.

 Material posted on this website is for informational purposes only and does not constitute a legal opinion or medical advice.
 Contact your legal representative or medical professional for information specific to your legal or medical needs.